vsanthanam/Nexum/README.md

 # Nexum

-Updated Reachability for iOS Apps in Objective-C, based on Apple's [Reachability](https://developer.apple.com/library/content/samplecode/Reachability/Introduction/Intro.html).
+Updated Reachability for iOS Apps in Objective-C, based on Apple's [Reachability](https://developer.apple.com/library/content/samplecode/Reachability/Introduction/Intro.html), along with some other network utilities

 ## About